Poems & Videos

 “New York Escape” published online at Ghost City Review on November 23, 2019.

 “Conception Story” published online at Black Coffee Review on January 1, 2020, with acknowledgement to Cliterature where it was first published.
+(Archived version, shift to & from the second tab to avoid the ads!)

 “First Concert“ published online at Mad Swirl on January 15, 2020.